 - Rose Vambe, Entrepreneur, Fashion Designer, Founder and Owner of Ashava Designs (Zimbabwe)

-The recording of the event will be uploaded soon on this page and our YouTube channel.
+The recording of the event is available to watch online through this link.
 A presentation by Vanessa Chocteau (La Poste) can be downloaded below in English.